Eskil of Lund

 Eskil was a 12th-century Archbishop of Lund, in Skåne, Denmark (now in Sweden).

 He was one of the most capable and prominent princes of the Church in Scandinavia.
 A man of profound piety, he was always zealous for the welfare of the church, and was a courageous and unselfish defender of the rights of the hierarchy in its struggle against the civil power and clerical usurpers.

 Biography

+Early life

 Eskil was born about 1100.
 His father Christian was descended from an illustrious dynastic family of Jutland and was related to several royal families.
 When twelve years of age the young Eskil was received into the renowned cathedral school at Hildesheim.
-Here, during a dangerous illness, he was allegedly honoured by a vision of the Mother of God, who, chiding him with his frivolous conduct, saved him from imminent perdition and restored his health, demanding five measures of different varieties of corn as a thank-offering.
+Here, during a dangerous illness, he was allegedly honoured by a vision of the Virgin Mary, who, chiding him with his frivolous conduct, saved him from imminent perdition and restored his health, demanding five measures of different varieties of corn as a thank-offering.
 This vision was interpreted to mean that Eskil would attain high ecclesiastical dignity and establish five confraternities.

+In 1131, his uncle, Asser (Asger), the first Archbishop of Lund, nominated him provost of the cathedral.
+In 1134 he was consecrated Bishop of Roskilde.

+As Bishop of Roskilde he called the Benedictines to Næstved, and Eskilsø Monastery at Eskilsø near Roskilde most probably traces its origin to him.